thovarMS/beegfs-shared-slurm-on-centos7.2/README.md

 The VMs called storage[1-n] are:
 - BeeGFS storage server
-- [Optinnal] some of them may also be BeeGFS metadata server (based on the template parameters)
+- [Optionnal] some of them may also be BeeGFS metadata server (based on the template parameters)
 - Slurm compute nodes

 ### Deployed in Azure